mohapakram/Bubble-Sort/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Bubble Sort

-One paragraph statement about the project.

-- Advanced Building Blocks - Implementation of the bubble sort algorithm.

-Additional description about the project and its features.

-- The project invovled the use of loop and yield.
+In this project, the you will implement the bubble sort algorithm.
+Assignment is focused on the use of yield and passing a block to a method.

 ## Built With